UK Volunteering opportunities

 7. Hold responsibility for undertaking DBS checks or seek references on volunteers if this is a requirement for the volunteer role, unless otherwise agreed with UWE Volunteering.

 11. Have a health and safety policy and properly risk assess all volunteering activities and premises.
+Including emergency procedure planning and emergency contact details for UWE Volunteers.

 12. Have an equal opportunities statement or policy and to accommodate any support needs UWE Volunteers may have, as is reasonably practicable.